mwong510ca/Nifty-Assignments-2016---Rack-O-Game/README.md

 The GUI is writtern in pyqt5, using [py4j] connected to computer player support in java.
 Card image use [Nifty assignment 2016, Racko].

+Change the game setting from the menu bar:
-Game option:  Single round - 75 pts to win
-             Full game - 500 pts to win
-            Custom setting - 75 to 1000 pts to win
+Single round - 75 pts to win, full game - 500 pts to win, or custom setting - 75 to 1000 pts to win.

+Choose your choice of computer players, click "NEW" button to start the game.
+An option to show card replacement by the players.
+Blue - initial card when start the game.
+Green - card has been replaced.
+If card from discard pile, also display card number.
+Yellow - player pick the card to place in discard pile.
+On player's turn, the rack will highlight in lighter color.

+The left rack of cards is the user's rack.
+To keep the top card from discard pile, simply click the card you want to replace.
+Otherwise, click the deck pile to turn over the top card from the deck pile.
+Then click your card to replace it or click the deck pile again to move it to discard pile.
+For 4 hands and play with 2 sets.
+The second set is the right rack.

+The user may terminate the game at any time.
+An option to have a computer player (Moderate level only) take over and finish the remaining game.

 [Development history]